lobovskiy/layout-template/README.md

    `npm install`

-8. Add information about your project here in README.md
+8. Add information about your project here in the README.md

-9. Push repository to Github in accordance with directions for starting work given in the first step.
+9. Push the repository to Github in accordance with directions for starting work given in the first step.

 ## Available scripts